5 Science-Backed Ideas for Healthy Living

 When it comes to the arts, you don’t need to have mastered a craft to enjoy it.
 The act of expressing in an artistic way can be enjoyable regardless of the outcome.
 And studies show that doing something creative—strumming a guitar, singing to yourself in the shower, or writing creatively—can boost your mood and emotional health as well as contribute to reducing stress and feelings of depression.

 While this may seem obvious, forgetting to take essential medications is more common than you might think.
 In fact, studies have shown that up to 20-30% of medications are never filled, and that nearly 50% of medications for chronic disease aren’t taken as prescribed.
 Alto can help make sure your prescriptions are delivered on time, as well as connect you with a pharmacist to answer any questions about dosage or side effects.

 It's essential to be your own advocate when it comes to your health and well-being, and we’re here to support you with exceptional pharmacy care every step of the way.
 Talking with your healthcare provider about healthier habits and lifestyle adjustments can be just as important as discussing your medications.

 Our team of patient care pharmacists at Alto is available to chat whenever questions come up.
-Feel free to reach out any time via text or phone at 1-800-874-5881, or in-app messaging.
+Feel free to reach out any time via in-app secure messaging or phone at 1-800-874-5881.